Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Resources

 \subsection{Tools}

-Tools for specific utilities are valuable for verifying suspicious videos because they provide important auxiliary information that could be hardly learned by a model only trained on data of this task.
-We list three representative publicly available tools for different application contexts: \begin{itemize} \item \textbf{DeepFake Detector}: An AI service to judge whether a given video contains deepfake manipulated faces, developed within WeVerify Project\footnote{\url{https://weverify.eu/tools/deepfake-detector/}}.
+Tools for specific utilities are valuable for verifying suspicious videos because they provide important auxiliary information that could be hardly learned by a data-driven model.
+We list three representative publicly available tools for different application contexts:

+\begin{itemize}[leftmargin=10pt] \item \textbf{DeepFake Detector}: An AI service to judge whether a given video contains deepfake manipulated faces, developed within WeVerify Project\footnote{\url{https://weverify.eu/tools/deepfake-detector/}}.
 It uses the URL of a suspicious image or video as the input and returns the deepfake probability score.
-There are also commercial substitutions like the Sensity API\footnote{\url{https://sensity.ai/deepfakes-detection/}}. \item \textbf{Reverse Image Search}: Web search services with an image as a query.
-By extracting the keyframe from a video and uploading it, the search engine could find web pages that contain similar images.
-This would be useful for detecting misinformation that changes the context of an old, genuine video.
-Most search engine providers have this service, such as Google, Bing, Baidu, and Yandex. \item \textbf{Video Verification Plugin}: A free plugin that runs as a Google Chrome extension to verify videos provided by the InVID European Project\footnote{\url{https://www.invid-project.eu/tools-and-services/invid-verification-plugin/}}.
-It provides a toolbox to obtain contextual information from YouTube or Facebook, extract keyframes for reverse search, show metadata, and perform forensic analysis. \end{itemize}
+It could help detect generation traces discussed in Sec.~\ref{generation_traces}. \item \textbf{Reverse Image Search}: Web search services with an image as a query.
+By submitting extracted keyframes, we could check if there exist similar videos elsewhere before.
+This could help detect the manipulation by comparison~\cite{ganti2022} and identify the original source, as discussed in Secs.~\ref{signal_level} and~\ref{semantic_level}.
+Many general search engines (e.g., Google and Baidu) provide such services.
+Task-specific tools include TinEye, ImageRaider, and Duplichecker\footnote{\url{https://tineye.com/}, \url{https://infringement.report/api/raider-reverse-image-search/}, \& \url{https://www.duplichecker.com/}}. \item \textbf{Video Verification Plugin}: A Google Chrome extension to verify videos provided by the InVID European Project\footnote{\url{https://www.invid-project.eu/tools-and-services/invid-verification-plugin/}}.
+It provides a toolbox to obtain contextual information from YouTube or Facebook, extract keyframes for reverse search, show metadata, and perform forensic analysis, which is useful for the detection at the signal and semantic levels (Secs.~\ref{signal_level} and~\ref{semantic_level}). \end{itemize}